Tools You Need to Run a Remote Business Successfully

 HelloSign eSignature for getting contracts signed

-The best part is that eSignature doesn’t just work with contracts; it works with any type of document.
+The best part is that eSignature doesn’t just work with contracts; it works with any document.
 Even if you don’t need it for legal purposes, your business could still benefit from using this tool (and saving money).

 Calendly for scheduling meetings

-Calendly works well for small businesses where meetings are infrequent but essential – for example if you’re running an agency or consulting firm that needs regular check-ins with clients but doesn’t need something as robust as ScheduleOnce or Doodle (below).
+Calendly works well for small businesses where meetings are infrequent but essential – for example, if you’re running an agency or consulting firm that needs regular check-ins with clients but doesn’t need something as robust as ScheduleOnce or Doodle (below).

-Zapier to automate processes
+Zapier to automate processes.

 Zapier is a tool that automates tasks between apps.
 It can automate processes between apps, like automatically sharing the latest blog post on Facebook or creating new leads in Salesforce based on email activity.